What is the Car Accident Statute of Limitations in California?

 As in most states, the statute of limitations that affects injury-related car accident lawsuits in California is the same as the larger one that applies to all personal injury cases filed in the state’s civil court system.

-When Does the "Clock" Start Running for Purposes of the Statute of Limitations?
+When Does the Statute of Limitations "Clock" Start Running for Car Accidents in California?

-What if You Try to File Your Lawsuit After the Applicable Deadline Has Passed?
+What If I File My Car Accident Lawsuit After the Deadline Has Passed?

-The court will almost certainly refuse to consider your case, unless it falls under one of the rare exceptions that will extend or pause the running of the statute of limitations "clock."
-That's why it's so important to understand how the time limit applies to your case.
+In this situation, the court will almost certainly refuse to consider your case, unless it falls under one of the rare exceptions that will extend or pause the running of the statute of limitations "clock" in California.
+For example, a longer time limit might apply if:

-From a strategy standpoint, you want to leave yourself plenty of time to file a car accident lawsuit in case you need to -- even if you're confident that your case will be resolved through the insurance claim process.
-At the very least, preserving the option to go to court and file a lawsuit will give you more leverage during settlement talks.
-Read our article for more information on California's car accident laws.
-If you're worried that the two-year deadline is approaching, it may be time to contact an experienced California car accident attorney to talk about your options and make sure your legal rights are protected.
+From a strategy standpoint, you want to leave yourself plenty of time to file a car accident lawsuit in case you need to—even if you're confident that your case will be resolved through the car insurance claim process.
+At the very least, preserving the option to go to court and file a lawsuit will give you more leverage during injury settlement talks.

-If you were injured and/or had your vehicle damaged in an incident that was pretty clearly caused by the negligence of a government employee in California—you were rear-ended by a city bus, for example—any claim you file will need to follow a special set of rules.
-You'll need to provide notice of your claim within six months, and give the state or municipality a chance to respond to your allegations.
+If your car accident may have been caused by the negligence of the government or a government employee, any claim you make will need to follow a special set of rules.
 Learn more about filing a claim under the California Tort Claims Act.

 Make the Most of Your Claim